• Home

 • To create a Column or Win/Loss sparkline, repeat these steps and choose your preferred type.

-1. Click on the sparkline or select a group of sparklines in your worksheet.
+1. Select the sparkline or the group of sparklines.

 2. Go to the Sparkline tab in the ribbon.

-3. In the Type group, choose the new sparkline style you want.
+3. In the Type group, choose Line, Column, or Win/Loss.

 Sparkline in Excel